Tshegofatso00/LoadsheddingFriend/README.md

 - **Target SDK:** 36

 ---
+### 🔥 Firebase Integration
+This project is connected to Firebase for Authentication and Realtime Database.
+The `google-services.json` file is included in `/app` to allow the marker to verify configuration.

 ## **Screenshots**
 > Add screenshots of the app running here (Login, Settings, Community Report, Chart screen)